AutoResearch/EEG-GAN/docs/HowToUse/parameters.md

 # Function Parameters

 This page contains the default parameters for the functions in the eeggan package.
-The parameters are organized by function and are listed in a table with the parameter name and a description of the parameter.## Autoencoder Training
+The parameters are organized by function and are listed in a table with the parameter name and a description of the parameter.

+## Autoencoder Training

+The autoencoder training function is used to train an autoencoder on EEG data.
+The autoencoder is trained to learn a compressed representation of the data.
+It can be incorporated into a GAN to improve the quality of the generated samples.
+The function has the following parameters:

 |                 | Description                                                                                   | Default                      |
 |:----------------|:----------------------------------------------------------------------------------------------|:-----------------------------|